Compositions

 Benefits of nesting include:

-• Reusing functionality at different levels of your application
+• Reusing functionality at different levels of your project

 • Creating clear relationships between UI elements